ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 ### Actions

-Actions are minimal, encapsulated state changes from elements elements on the layer of a map.
+Actions are minimal, encapsulated state changes from elements on the layer of a map.
 Such actions are used to:

 1. describe user actions in the frontend (undo/redo, see later)